awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 The port number on the container instance to reserve for your container\.
 If using containers in a task with the Fargate launch type, the `hostPort` can either be left blank or be the same value as `containerPort`\.
 If using containers in a task with the EC2 launch type, you can specify a non\-reserved host port for your container port mapping \(this is referred to as *static* host port mapping\), or you can omit the `hostPort` \(or set it to `0`\) while specifying a `containerPort` and your container automatically receives a port \(this is referred to as *dynamic* host port mapping\) in the ephemeral port range for your container instance operating system and Docker version\.
-The default ephemeral port range is `49153–65535`, and this range is used for Docker versions before 1\.6\.0\.
-For Docker version 1\.6\.0 and later, the Docker daemon tries to read the ephemeral port range from `/proc/sys/net/ipv4/ip_local_port_range` \(which is 32768–61000 on the latest Amazon ECS\-optimized AMI\); if this kernel parameter is unavailable, the default ephemeral port range is used\.
+The default ephemeral port range Docker version 1\.6\.0 and later is listed on the instance under `/proc/sys/net/ipv4/ip_local_port_range`\.
+If this kernel parameter is unavailable, the default empheral port range from `49153–65535` s used\.
 Do not attempt to specify a host port in the ephemeral port range, as these are reserved for automatic assignment\.
-In general, ports below 32768 are outside of the ephemeral port range\.
+In general, ports below `32768` are outside of the ephemeral port range\.
 The default reserved ports are `22` for SSH, the Docker ports `2375` and `2376`, and the Amazon ECS container agent ports `51678-51680`\.
 Any host port that was previously user\-specified for a running task is also reserved while the task is running \(after a task stops, the host port is released\)\.
 The current reserved ports are displayed in the `remainingResources` of describe\-container\-instances output, and a container instance may have up to 100 reserved ports at a time, including the default reserved ports\.
 Automatically assigned ports do not count toward the 100 reserved ports limit\.
 `protocol`
 Type: string